RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 During development it is essential to design the system in such a way that switching from Firebase to an alternative service does not incur large infrastructural cost.

 ### Functionality of the webapp
-Currently, we have developed a server that serves as the liaison between the Hestia server and the user's interface.
+Currently, we have developed a server that serves as the liaison between the Hestia local controller and the user's interface.
 Below we show a small section of the code in Python and below that some elaboration.

 ```
 @app.route('/request', methods=['POST'])